| | Synopsis :

 set the third primary partition as active then

-- Install Windows XP Professional on drive F:
+restart the computer.
+Install Windows XP Professional on drive F: Hints:

 MBR Restore & Backup